With Split, rules are evaluated from the top down.

 treatment4 | 80-99 | treatment4 |

 One way to 'move' users between multivariate treatments while only removing users from treatment2 is to take advantage of Dynamic Configuration, assuming you can represent the differences between treatments using a set of configured values.
-In this case, you'd set the configuration of treatment2 to the default settings, which would give them the default experience.
+In this case, you'd set the configuration of treatment2 to the status_quo settings, which would give them the status_quo experience.

 Even Distribution | Buckets | Dynamic Config |